~ Thinking about sending this to family members who may misunderstand/misinterpret/misquote one’s motives.

 - You can be counted on to be respectful to others, and you have the right to be treated with respect.

 - You have the right to feel safe; you don’t have the right to make others feel unsafe.

 - You have the right to decide who you view as a close friend or family member; you do not have to try to make everyone like you.

 - Unless your actions hurt another, you have the right to change your mind and make mistakes.
 If your actions do hurt someone, you can be counted on to make amends without being perceived as “weak” or “overly sensitive.”

-- Unless someone is in danger, you have the right to choose whether or not you want to help solve a peer’s problems.
+- Unless someone is in danger, you have the right to choose whether you want to help solve a peer’s problems.
 If a peer is in danger, he or she can count on you to help or find someone else who can.

 - You have the right to evaluate your actions and the right to be accountable for them, yet you do not have the right to criticize the behavior of your peers.

 - You have the right to be heard, to have a voice.
 Your opinions count, as do the opinions of your peers.

 - You have the right to be treated as a human with meaningful connections.
 You do not have the right to demean or dehumanize others.